 Trip Operator: Wexas Travel

 Egypt is a country packed with history and beauty, where world-famous sites and culture-rich cities pepper the banks of the iconic River Nile and the endless dunes of the great Sahara Desert.
-Explore it all on this unforgettable tailor-made journey and river cruise as you take in the clamour of Cairo, bucket-list highlights including the Great Pyramids and the Valley of the Kings, and the riverine beauty of the Nile, explored aboard the luxurious Sanctuary Sunboat IV.
+Explore it all on this unforgettable tailor-made journey and river cruise as you take in the clamour of Cairo, bucket-list highlights including the Great Pyramids and the Valley of the Kings, and the riverine beauty of the Nile, explored aboard either the Sanctuary Sunboat IV or Nile Adventurer, two of the most luxurious Nile cruise ships.
 As well as your cruise, you'll stay some of the very best hotels Egypt has to offer, including the Mena House at the foot of the Pyramids and the beautifully renovated Old Cataract in Aswan.

 Days 1-2: Cairo

 Arrive in Cairo and meet your tour representative who will transfer you to your hotel and assist with check-in.
 Spend the rest of the day relaxing in preparation for your adventure to begin.
 After breakfast on day two, you'll meet your Egyptologist guide, who'll take you on morning tour of Memphis, the ancient capital of Egypt dating from 3,100BC, then it's on to the necropolis at Sakkara where you'll find the the oldest known of Egypt's 107 pyramids.
 In the afternoon proceed to the site of the most famous of all sites, the 4,500 year-old pyramids at Giza.
 The Great Pyramid is the only survivor of the "Seven Wonders of the Ancient World" as well as being the site of the legendary Sphinx, thought to have been built to guard the entrance to the Pharaoh's burial site.